tarikcacak/WP_2_Tarik_Cackovic/README.md

-Freontend and Backend news app, written in Angular(frontend) and php(backend)
+Frontend and Backend news app, written in Angular(frontend) and php(backend)